mclear/Sesame/Arduino/README.txt

 This is a basic proof of concept example for the Adafruit PN532 shield on an Arduino Uno

-The required Adafruit library can bve found at : https://github.com/adafruit/Adafruit-PN532
+The required Adafruit library can be found at : https://github.com/adafruit/Adafruit-PN532

 There is a very basic serial protocol.
 Commands are all in upper-case and are delimited by newline '\n' characters.